maartenlb/parameterized-predator-prey/README.md

 - The model visualizes **how evolutionary pressure shapes behavior** in a hunter-prey environment.
 - Evolutionary progress is tracked using **moving averages** of scores.
 - Different setups (`Default`, `Populous`, `Mutants`) provide varying population and mutation dynamics.

----

-*For questions or contributions, feel free to open an issue or submit a pull request!*